Pennsylvania state senator arrested on child pornography charges

 He opposed legislation that would have lifted legal barriers for victims of long-ago child sexual abuse from suing institutions, according to NBC Philadelphia.

 Folmer is married and has two adult children and seven grandchildren, his online profile says.
-Neither Folmer nor his office responded to requests for comment.
+Neither Folmer nor his office responded to requests for comment Wednesday morning.